 Our Program Director and Associate Program Director are a constant source of support for our residents.
 In addition to their accessibility to residents all throughout the year and on a regular basis at residency meetings, retreats, and in the clinical environment, they conduct biannual meetings with each resident.
 These meetings involve reviewing evaluations, procedure logs, and overall residency milestones but also provide the resident with an opportunity for self-reflection.
 Self-assessment questions focus on how they have made the world a better place through their work and how patient experiences will affect their future practice.

 Lastly, our program is passionate about creating a safe and supportive work environment that makes resident wellness as a priority.
-Our Department of Pediatrics Wellness Committee, run by residents and also with the input and support of faculty, reviews these goals on a monthly basis and discusses ways in which we can support our residents in all aspects of maintaining wellness.
-Monthly wellness sessions after Wednesday didactics, spanning topics such as mindfulness and stress management and how to find a family physician, are consistently well-received.
+Our Department of Pediatrics Wellness Committee, run by residents which includes faculty, residents, program leadership, and our department chair, reviews these goals on a monthly basis and discusses ways in which we can support our residents in all aspects of maintaining wellness.

 Building Resilience

 In our continued efforts to build resilience, the residency curriculum includes wellness topics such as work-life balance, burnout, nutritional health, and many others, which are presented through small group discussions and routine educational sessions.
-The residents also meet for monthly "Reflection Rounds" with the opportunity to discuss some of the more stressful and rewarding aspects of their jobs, and work on professional identity formation.
+The program directors conduct an annual Resilience and Mindset workshop, sharing useful techniques and interesting perspectives.
 Stony Brook Children’s also offers numerous employee assistance programs including confidential assessment and referral services, educational resources, free mental health and wellness resources, and the Happier U program, which is designed to deliver ideas to help make simple changes that will have positive effects in your life.

 Mental Health Services